Smoke to pour into the US as Canada wildfires force province’s largest evacuation in ‘living memory’ - Local News 8

 By Andrew Freedman, CNN

 (CNN) — Massive wildfires burning out of control in western and central Canada are forcing thousands to flee as dire forecasts for the country’s fire season come to fruition.
-The intensifying blazes are also beginning to send hazardous smoke toward major cities in the United States.
+The intensifying blazes are also sending hazardous smoke toward major cities in the United States.

-The premier of Manitoba declared a state of emergency Wednesday and much of Canada, from the Northwest Territories and Alberta to Quebec, are at “extreme” risk of wildfires on Thursday—the highest level on Environment Canada’s fire risk scale.
+The premiers of Manitoba and Saskatchewan have declared states of emergency, and much of Canada, from the Northwest Territories and Alberta to Ontario, are at “extreme” risk of wildfires on Friday — the highest level on Environment Canada’s fire risk scale.

 In Manitoba, around 17,000 people are under evacuation orders, including the city of Flin Flon, Pimicikamak Cree Nation and the northern community of Cross Lake, along with Mathias Colomb Cree Nation, according to CNN’s Canadian news partner CBC News.